 Extruded aluminum angles have been used in commercial architectural millwork for decades as structural components as well as interior and exterior design components.
-While most commercial projects will require the use of many aluminum grade materials, it’s the versatility, strength, and utilitarian purpose of aluminum angles that makes it every builder’s best friend.
+While most commercial projects will require the use of many aluminum grade materials for architecture, it’s the versatility, strength, and utilitarian purpose of aluminum angles that makes it every builder’s best friend.

 Common Application & Types of Extruded Aluminum Angles